-Living in Southampton
+The Ultimate Guide to Living and Working in Southampton

-In this guide, we’ll go over everything you’ll ever need to know about living in Southampton; from discussing the best neighbourhoods, best schools and the best places to go shopping, this blog holds all the answers to your questions and more!
+In this guide, we’ll go over everything you’ll ever need to know about living in Southampton; from discussing the best neighbourhoods, best schools, and the best places to go shopping, this blog holds all the answers to your questions and more!

-What is Southampton famous for?
+What is Southampton Famous For?

-Southampton has a rich and varied cultural history.
+Southampton is famous for a rich and varied cultural history.
 In April 1912, the Titanic set sail from Southampton’s port for her maiden voyage, before tragically sinking a few days later in her journey.
 The Titanic Memorial can be found in the city centre, opposite the Cenotaph in Andrews (East) Park.
 There is also the SeaCity Museum nearby, which provides insight into the history of the city and also has interactive displays and information on the Titanic.

 Southampton is also ideal for sports fans, as it is home to Southampton Football Club, a Premiere League Club.
 Their fans are called the Saints and you can watch their games at St. Mary’s Stadium.